 Stonor has featured on the television in 'Hornblower' and 'Midsummer Murders' to name but a few.
 As such we have built up a wealth of experience in working with film units, be they a 200 strong crew working on a blockbuster, to small productions.

-In addition to the interior and exterior of the main house the variation in parkland, woodland, and other locations available make multi-scene shooting a ready proposition.
-From mature beech woods to dense pine, from ruins to cricket pitches, the chapel to numerous out buildings, Stonor provides endless possibilties.
+In addition to the interior and exterior of the main house the variation in parkland, woodland, rolling open countryside and the hills of The Chilterns Area of Outstanding Natural Beauty and other locations available make multi-scene shooting a ready proposition.
+From mature beech woods to dense pine, from ruins to cricket pitches, the chapel to numerous outbuildings, Stonor provides endless possibilities.

 We have large areas of permanent vehicle parking space and easy availability of all necessary support services.
 The extremely well-drained soil makes it feasible to shoot outdoors in all weathers and times of year.